 5G with low latency and an ultra-fast connection is the only real alternative to fixed broadband internet access.

-Real-time Augmented reality (AR)
+Real-Time Augmented Reality (AR)

 5G real-time augmented reality will first enter the market in gaming, but soon the application in the industry and, for instance, in sports events will follow.

-With AR, a viewer could get an almost real-life experience of driving an F1 car.
 In the industry, the mechanic equipped with VR goggles could repair a machine while looking at an overlay with detailed plans.

-AR aims to enrich the experience of gaming, sightseeing, or sports events.
 Paired with mobile phones or dedicated equipment like VR goggles, 5G will enable AR to enter our lives in a way not possible before.

 Instant language translations, like Google Translate or iTranslate, need a fast connection and a lot of data for AI to work.